 Related: The Best Fall Nature Crafts

-Making Thanksgiving turkey mason jar lanterns with children is a DIY project the whole family can enjoy together.
-Your children will be so happy to see their fall leaf luminaries adorn the Thanksgiving table.
-You can see ours displayed under our Thankful Tree with real leaves–> HERE.
+Making Thanksgiving turkey mason jar lanterns with children is a DIY project the whole family can enjoy.
+I bet your kids will be as happy as my daughter is to see their fall leaf luminaries adorn the Thanksgiving table every year.
+You can see our turkey lanterns displayed under one of the many Thankful Trees we made featuring real leaves: HERE.

 This leaf turkey fall leaf luminary is made with mason jars and real fall leaves, but you can also use fabric fall leaves.
-And, although it is cute, the turkey is optional.
-You can also use the step-by-step leaf lantern instructions below to make autumn luminaries with a few leaves surrounding the jar, instead of crafting a turkey.
-Make some fall leaf luminaries today!
+Although it is cute, the turkey is optional.
+If you aren’t interested in crafting a turkey, use the step-by-step leaf lantern DIY instructions–> HERE to learn how to make autumn luminaries with leaves surrounding the jar.
+The instructions include a video tutorial that demonstrates how to create mason jar lanterns featuring colorful autumn leaves.
+Or consider this lantern craft tutorial, which explains how to cut leaves into star or heart shapes to create DIY lanterns.

 - Real or fabric fall leaves